nichyjt/Dioscuri/readme.md

 **Accessible**
 - No need to install fancy GUI dependencies such as wxWidgets or curses or whatever which you won't use in a month's time
 - Simply access Gemini from the convenience of a good-ol regular web browser!

+### Quickstart

+1. Download `dioscuri.exe` or `dioscuri` from the release page, based on your operating system.
+2. Launch the client!
+You might need to allow network access if you are using Windows.
+3. Out of the box, it probably looks ugly.
+Install a theme by copy pasting the files in `theme/a_theme` into the `.dioscuri/browser` directory.

+### FAQ

+Q: I can't find `.dioscuri/browser/` to install themes!
+> If you are on Linux, `$ cd ~/.dioscuri/browser`
+> If you are on Windows, the folder is located on `C://Users/your_username/.dioscuri/browser/`

+Q: Why does it look so ugly compared to the demo?
+> Did you install a theme yet?
+Copy paste the theme files into the `.dioscuri/browser` directory!

 # User Hacking Guide